HUPO-PSI/mzQuantML/examples/version1.0-rc3/spectral-count/README-spectral-count.txt

 This folder contains two spectral count mzQuantML example files.
-One is from OpenMS: [FileName].
-The other is from Xtracker: [FileName].
+One is from MPC: [FileName].
+ACTION: Gerhard to upload The other is from Xtracker: [FileName].
+ACTION: Andy/Faviel/Jun to upload